MCV-2020-M1-Project/Team1/week3/README.md

 ````
 ## Visualizing Results

-Use commandd line argument "-v" to plot the top results for a random query image.
+Use command line argument "-v" to plot the top results for a random query image.

 ````python fastsearch.py -v````